taolson/Admiran/doc/Language.md

 ## Expressions

-A Miranda2 expression is a sequence of term expressions and function applications interleaved by infix operators.
+A Miranda2 expression is a sequence of term expressions and function applications interleaved with infix operators.
 Term expressions can be:

 * a variable, constructor, or literal
 * a parenthesized expression